tcsc/ffs/README.md

 figured I'd stop just saying it, and automate the process away.

 # TODO
- - Reporting over arbitrary date ranges, rather than "the current week"
+ - [ ] Reporting over arbitrary date ranges, rather than "the current week"
- - Refuse to use unencypted HTTP, as this will send your username and password in essentially clear text.
+ - [ ] Refuse to use unencypted HTTP, as this will send your username and password in essentially clear text.
 Maybe with a `--force` option for the terminally masochistic.
- - CSV output for injection into other tools
+ - [ ] CSV output for injection into other tools
- - Grouping options, e.g. by custom field, by epic, by label, etc.
+ - [ ] Grouping options, e.g. by custom field, by epic, by label, etc.
- - Optionally roll up subtasks into parent
+ - [ ] Optionally roll up subtasks into parent
+ - [ ] Debian packaging for dependency management